 Through 1934 and 1935, Joy waited for more parts in film.
 She performed on stage in Ten Minute Alibi and The Wind and the Rain and in several radio plays.
 5’5, Blonde, blue eyed, and widely admired for her willingness to throw herself with gusto into her roles, Joy was a talented and seemingly confident young Australian about to go places.
 She attracted great attention, and appears to have been briefly engaged to “Digger Comedian” Johnnie Marks.
 But unfortunately the problem for all of Australia’s enthusiastic young actors was that there were few feature films being made.
-In April 1936, aged 25, Joy sailed for California on the Matson liner Monterey, determined to try her luck in Hollywood.
+Advertising iced tea and appearing on radio with James Raglan could not sustain her interest for long.
+So, in April 1936, aged 25, Joy sailed for California on the Matson liner Monterey, determined to try her luck in Hollywood.

 Of course, there is an irony in Gwen’s “letters from Hollywood.”
 Despite her efforts to report to Australian readers with a high degree of reflection and honesty, the papers that carried her occasional accounts were the same ones that reported the nonsense and fed the impossible fantasy.